Insight Meditation and Therapeutic Mindfulness

 In addition to the negativity bias, we are all to some degree pre-programmed to experience things in certain ways based on our biology, cultural background, inherited characteristics, personality, and childhood conditioning, that is, the vast sum of experiences we have accumulated over the years.

 We can’t easily control thoughts and feelings because they flow from the unconscious, which operates much faster than the conscious mind.
 But we can learn to cultivate equanimity, the capacity to calmly be with whatever is arising and passing away in our internal experience.
 The more skilful we become at this mindful awareness, the greater the possibility that we can frame our experiences in a more accurate and helpful way.

 Therapeutic mindfulness provides a safe space for one-to-one private professional support during times of stress, anxiety, depression, relationship conflicts, personal loss, or life transitions.
-Sessions are available in person in the province of Siena, or online by Skype or Facetime.
+Sessions are available in person in the province of Siena, or online by Zoom, Skype or Facetime.